zaibyte/pkg/xrpc/xtcp/README.md

 9. Client/Server reader will wait for a certain time to get header, if timeout it'll retry, avoiding hang.

+10. Add needed comments to explain the logic.

+11. Remove statistics.

 ## Performance Tuning

 The origin has tried its best to make things non-blocking.